rohitdaivat/rohitdaivat/README.md

 Hi there!
-This is Rohit (read as /ˈroː.hɪt̪/)
+This is Rohit
 - 👀 I’m a Student
 - 📫 you can reach me on @[savitrh](https://x.com/savitrh) (twitter) or on @yajurmaya (discord)
 - 😄 Pronouns: He/Him/His